What size are your cards?

 What is your video recording setup?

-I just purchased a new video camera – I got the Canon Vixia HF M40.
-I just started using it, but honestly, the quality is TOO good for YouTube.
+I use a Canon Vixia HF M40 video camera.
+Honestly, the quality is TOO good for YouTube.
 So, I’m having to adjust it to record in lower quality so that I can easily edit and upload it.
 If you are buying a camera just for YouTube videos, I would go cheap.
 I am also using this camera for family video, so I needed something that had the ability to record in higher quality.

 What video editing software do you use?